Hackstur/P4wnBunny/README.md

 ## 🏭 Installation
 1. Download/Fork/Copy/Get this repository.
+1. Edit the p4wnbunny vars in p4wnbunny.sh
+    1. **_configfile_path** = path to config.txt
+    1. **_extensions_path** = path to extensions folder
+    1. **_bunny_image** = name of the image.bin to launch in ATTACKMODE STORAGE
 1. Import p4wnbunny.sh at start of your payload.txt
 1. Run it with "bash payload.txt"

 Alternatively you can add "BASH_ENV=/path_to/p4wnbunny.sh" on your /etc/environment file in order to integrate with all system bash.
+In that way you dont need to import nothing on payloads, but may make fail other bash scripts if use the same function or var names.

 #### Requirements
 * P4wnP1 A.L.O.A.: https://github.com/RoganDawes/P4wnP1_aloa